-In order to use some of the new functionality in Outlook 2010, you’ll require configuring your Exchange account with Cached Exchange Mode enabled (CEM).
+In order to use some of the functionality in Outlook 2013, you’ll require configuring your Exchange account with Cached Exchange Mode enabled (CEM).
+This is similar to Outlook 2010.
 For an overview of features requiring CEM see: Outlook 2010: New features and Cached Exchange Mode

-All Office 2010 applications are available in both a 32-bit and a 64-bit edition.
+All Office 2013 applications are available in both a 32-bit and a 64-bit edition.
 The 64-bit version can only be installed on a 64-bit version of Windows.
 The 32-bit version can be installed on both a 32-bit and a 64-bit version of Windows.
-An exception is Windows XP 64-bit which only supports the 32-bit version of Office 2010.

 Using the 64-bit version of Outlook does not have any direct benefits.
 The functionality within Outlook is the same and there is also no (noticeable) performance increase by using the 64-bit edition.

 Installing the 64-bit version only really makes sense when you also need the 64-bit version of Excel for large file support (>2GB) and/or several complex calculations.

 If you do not use these 64-bit specific features, Microsoft recommends that you use the 32-bit version instead.
 Unless you specifically choose otherwise, the installer will automatically install the 32-bit version of Outlook even when your system supports the 64-bit edition (further details are discussed later in this article).

 Downsides of using the 64-bit edition of Outlook 2013

 If you choose for the 64-bit version, you’ll have to be aware of the following downsides;